Vigneh-sd/kiwicare-project-frontend/README.md

 # KiwiCare Frontend 🥝

 **KiwiCare** is a full-stack volunteer help platform where users can request assistance from available volunteers.
-This is the **frontend** built using **React.js** and styled with **Tailwind CSS**.
-It connects with a secure Spring Boot backend and offers a fully role-based experience for users, volunteers, and admins.
+The KiwiCare Frontend is a responsive web application built with React.js and styled using Tailwind CSS.
+It provides role-based dashboards for users, volunteers, and admins, enabling help requests, availability setup, bookings, messaging, and payments.
+The app interacts with a secure Spring Boot backend via JWT-authenticated REST APIs and delivers a clean user experience with modern UI practices.

 ---